 COVID-19 & LIT

 Lakewood Institute of Theatre and Lakewood Playhouse take the health and wellness of our students, faculty & staff, casts, crews, and patrons very seriously.
-In order to ensure the safety of everyone at the theatre and our surrounding community, LIT and LPH have currently moved all our camps, classes, and performances online.
-Once we are able to meet again at the theatre and our secondary rehearsal space, LIT and LPH will continue to adhere to all Safety Protocols set forth by the Washington State and Pierce County Public Health Departments.
+In order to ensure the safety of everyone at the theatre and our surrounding community, LIT and LPH have implimented safety steps as stated on our Fall 2021 COVID Safety Protocols page.
+Currently, all camps and classes are planning on being in person.
+If necessary, we will move all our camps, classes, and performances to either a hybrid or online format.
+While we are able to meet again at the theatre and our secondary rehearsal space, LIT and LPH will continue to adhere to all Safety Protocols set forth by the Washington State and Pierce County Public Health Departments.
 These protocols may include:

 - Gatherings limited to a certain number of people as mandated by state and local government.